-3) How to identify the right person at the design partner to engage with
+• How to identify the right person at the design partner organization to engage with

-5) A practical example of how Traceable identified and closed its first 5 design partners
+• A practical example of how Traceable identified and closed its first five design partners

 In our experience the best founders start with ~80% of what the right product is and complete it by working closely with the right design partners who help clarify where the additional functionality and polish needs to be.

-With that formula in mind, it’s critical to find and select the right design partners who can provide that final 20% which allows you to sell the same product repeatedly in the future.
-To make sure you’re targeting the right design partners, there are several criteria to consider, including attributes that are “Nice to Have’s” and “Things to Avoid.”
-As a pre-seed or seed-stage founder, what should you be maniacally focused on when finding design partners?
+With this formula in mind, it’s critical to find and select the right design partners who can provide that final 20%, which allows you to sell the same product repeatedly in the future.
+To make sure you’re targeting the right design partners, there are several criteria to consider, including attributes that are “Nice to haves” and “Things to avoid.”
+As a Pre-Seed or Seed Stage founder, what should you be maniacally focused on when finding design partners?
 And what do you want to avoid?